Kingxukai/linux/Documentation/userspace-api/media/rc/rc-sysfs-nodes.rst

 Writing "none" will disable wakeup.

-Write fails with ``EINVAL`` if an invalid protocol combination or unknown protocol name is used, or if wakeup is not supported by the hardware.
+Write fails with ``EINVAL`` if an invalid protocol combination or unknown protocol name is used, or if wakeup is not supported by the woke hardware.

 .. _sys_class_rc_rcN_wakeup_filter: